About Kentia Palm

 To increase humidity, you can mist the leaves regularly, place a humidity tray filled with pebbles and water near the plant, or use a room humidifier.
 Grouping plants together can also create a more humid microclimate.

-Can I grow Kentia Palm indoors
+Can I grow Kentia Palm in my indoor space

 Difficulty